Results / Benefits

 System Test and QA Defect Trendline

 Industrial Logic helped MDS Sciex become excellent at delivering software safely, on-time and within budget, with the right functionality for their customers.
 And the skills the team acquired almost a decade ago have stuck.
-Today, the software delivered by AB Sciex (formerly MDS Sciex) is a major reason the company is the global leader in mass spectrometers.
+Today, the software delivered by Sciex (formerly MDS Sciex) is a major reason the company is the global leader in mass spectrometers.

 Code: As Ken’s boss said, “The only truth is the code.”
 The team learned to only develop code where you need to develop code.
 Refactoring helped to ensure that their software can and will support changes in the future.